AdobeDocs/experience-manager-65.en/help/assets/organize-assets.md

 >[!NOTE]
 >
->Sharing an Assets folder (in Marketing Cloud) of the type `sling:OrderedFolder`, is not supported.
+>Sharing an Assets folder (Marketing Cloud) of the type `sling:OrderedFolder`, is not supported.
 If you want to share a folder, do not select Ordered when creating a folder.

 1. Navigate to the place in your digital assets folder where you want to create a new folder.
 1. In the menu, click **[!UICONTROL Create]**.
 Select **[!UICONTROL New Folder]**.